lalithtrs/to-do-app/README.md

 # To-Do app with Kubernetes and ArgoCD

-In this repository, we will dockerize a simple web application, deploy it to a Kubernetes cluster using Argo CD, and manageits release process with Argo Rollouts.
+In this repository, we will dockerize a simple web application, deploying it in a Kubernetes cluster and monitor their updates using Argo
+ CD and manage its release process with Argo Rollouts.

 ## Documentation
 ## Step 1: